-You can ask your General Practitioner (GP) to send an electronic referral to your local dietetic service.
+You can ask your General Practitioner (GP) or other health care professional to refer you to a dietitian.

-If you are under the care of a hospital consultant they, or a specialist nurse attached to the multi-disciplinary service, can make a referral as well.
+If you are under the care of a hospital consultant they, or a specialist nurse attached to the multi-disciplinary service, can also refer you to a dietitian.

 You may also find the pages 'dietary advice for my condition' useful